 What are the social equity provisions of the law?

 The law creates a Division of Social Equity within the Office of Cannabis Management, which is charged with providing outreach and services to communities disproportionately affected by cannabis prohibition.
-It also gives "social equity applicants" a better shot at getting a cannabis business license.
+It also gives higher priority to "social equity applicants" for cannabis business licenses.
 They are also eligible for special grants created by the legislation.

 Those applicants include: people who were convicted of possessing or selling marijuana, family members of someone who was convicted of a marijuana offense, veterans or active military who lost honorable status due to a marijuana offense, residents of neighborhoods that "experienced a disproportionately large amount of cannabis enforcement," and farmers from underrepresented communities.